paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

       (II) “20 percent” for “10 percent”.

-  (B) any substantial overstatement of pension liabilities as determined under subsection (f) by substituting “400 percent” for “200 percent”, and
+  (B) any substantial overstatement of pension liabilities as determined under subsection (f) by substituting “400 percent” for “200 percent”,

-  (C) any substantial estate or gift tax valuation understatement as determined under subsection (g) by substituting “40 percent” for “65 percent”.
+  (C) any substantial estate or gift tax valuation understatement as determined under subsection (g) by substituting “40 percent” for “65 percent”, and

+  (D) any disallowance of a deduction described in subsection (b)(10).

 **(i) Increase in penalty in case of nondisclosed noneconomic substance transactions**